Snowville, UT

 About Snowville, UT

-Snowville is a small community in Utah with a population of 246 residents.
-The median household income is $71,500 per year, which is above the national average.
-The median age in Snowville is 40 years.
+Snowville is a small community located in Utah with a population of 246 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,500 per year, which is 5% below the national median of $75,149.
+The median age of 40 years is close to the US median age of 38.9 years.

 How Snowville Ranks in Utah